Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

 Consequently, our experimental evaluation focuses primarily on \textsc{SAT}, which better reflects the practical behavior of the framework.

-To evaluate both input-dependent and fixed-state machines, we generate test instances using the following two methods: (1) \textbf{Random Instances:} Randomly generated structures (e.g., random CNF formulas) are produced to evaluate general behavior, though independent verification of unsatisfiability is often difficult.
-(2) \textbf{Extracted Sub-instances:} Small-scale sub-instances are extracted from known satisfiable benchmarks.
-This method focuses on confirming the reconstruction of valid certificates from known positive instances, as independent verification of unsatisfiability for these sub-structures remains complex.
-(3) \textbf{Targeted Benchmarks:} For fixed-state Turing machines, where performance is notably superior, we use original benchmark instances directly.
-Unlike the extracted sub-instances, these benchmarks allow us to evaluate the model's scalability and its ability to correctly identify both satisfiability and non-satisfiability within established structural patterns.
+To evaluate both input-dependent and fixed-state machines, we generate test instances using the following two methods: \begin{itemize} \item[(1)] \textbf{Random Instances:} Randomly generated relatively short inputs (e.g., random CNF formulas) are produced to evaluate general behavior, as independent verification of unsatisfiability for a long input is often difficult. \item[(2)] \textbf{Extracted Sub-instances:} Small-scale sub-instances are extracted from known satisfiable benchmarks.
+This method focuses on confirming the reconstruction of valid certificates from known positive instances, as independent verification of unsatisfiability for these sub-structures remains complex. \item[(3)] \textbf{Targeted Benchmarks:} For fixed-state Turing machines, where performance is notably superior, we use original benchmark instances directly.
+Unlike the extracted sub-instances, these benchmarks allow us to evaluate the model's scalability and its ability to correctly identify both satisfiability and unsatisfiability within established structural patterns. \end{itemize}

-For \textsc{Subset Sum}, instances are generated randomly with a bias toward satisfiable cases to ensure the edge-extension mechanism is sufficiently exercised.
+For \textsc{Subset-Sum}, instances are generated randomly with a bias toward satisfiable cases to ensure the edge-extension mechanism is sufficiently exercised.
 Since a single missing edge extension could result in a false negative, ensuring correctness on positive instances is critical; conversely, any false positive is immediately verifiable via the generated \textsc{FNP} certificate.
 All instances are encoded according to the format described in \cref{sec:TMs}.